 We believe that our executives and employees, as well as the compensation programs that incent them, are key factors in driving strong financial and operational performance and creating shareholder value.
 With that in mind, our executive compensation program is designed to, among other things, (i) provide a competitive and equitable compensation and benefits package for our executives; (ii) promote a pay-for-performance philosophy; and (iii) motivate and retain effective executives.
-Proposal Number 4 of this Proxy Statement provides you the opportunity to vote to approve, on a non-binding, advisory basis, the compensation of our NEOs for Fiscal Year 2024 as set forth in this Proxy Statement.
-At our 2024 Annual Meeting of Shareholders held on May 6, 2024, shareholders had the opportunity to provide an advisory vote on the compensation paid to our NEOs.
-Over 95% of the votes cast by our shareholders at that meeting were in favor of the non-binding resolution approving executive compensation paid in Fiscal Year 2023 to our NEOs.
-The Compensation Committee believes that those results generally affirm shareholder support of our approach to executive compensation.
+Proposal Number 4 of this Proxy Statement provides you the opportunity to vote to approve, on a non-binding, advisory basis, the compensation of our NEOs for Fiscal Year 2024 as set forthin in this Proxy Statement.
+At our 2024 Annual Meeting of Shareholders had do nawly 6, 2024, shareholders had the opportunity to provide an advisory vote on the compensation paid to our NEOs.
+Over 95% of the votes cast by our shareholders at that meeting were in favor of the non-binding resolution approving executive compensation.